1. Introduction to Fortever Embroidery Machine Pricing

 *Assumes preventive care and minor repairs.

-Bottom Line: Prioritizing models with longer warranties and investing in regular maintenance can slash your total ownership costs by up to 40% compared to a “fix it when it breaks” approach.
+Bottom line: Prioritizing longer warranties and regular maintenance can cut total ownership costs by up to 40% versus a "fix it when it breaks" approach.

 5.2 Long-Term ROI Optimization

-- Fortever machines boast speeds up to 1,200 stitches per minute (SPM), letting you tackle more orders in less time.
+- Fortever machines reach up to 1,200 stitches per minute (SPM).

-- Factor in your machine’s speed, average job size, and hourly profit margin.
+- Consider speed, average job size, and hourly margin.

-- For most small to mid-sized businesses, a well-maintained Fortever can break even within the first year—sometimes sooner if you’re running high-volume jobs or leveraging bulk order discounts.
+- Many small to mid‑sized shops can break even within the first year, especially with bulk discounts.

 6. Enhancing Garment Embroidery Efficiency